21 federal and provincial programs that pay 50–100% of employee wages, training costs, and hiring expenses. The complete employer guide.

 On This Page

-21 active programs, 4 provincial closures, and a federal government that doubled down on youth and green economy hiring.
+21 active programs, 4 provincial closures, a paused Ontario program, and a federal government that doubled down on youth and green economy hiring.

 Canada currently has 21 active wage subsidy and hiring incentive programs — down from 25 as recently as 2024.
 Four provincial programs have closed or been restructured: Saskatchewan suspended the Canada-Saskatchewan Job Grant (CSJG) in early 2024; Nova Scotia replaced the legacy CNSJG with the stronger Workplace Innovation and Productivity Skills Incentive (WIPSI); New Brunswick consolidated hiring supports under the WorkingNB program; and Newfoundland suspended its CNLJG stream in May 2024 pending federal renegotiation.
 Employers who applied to these programs previously must now redirect applications through the restructured or replacement programs.
-Source: Employment and Social Development Canada (ESDC), Provincial Labour Market Updates 2024–2025.
+Source: Employment and Social Development Canada, Provincial Workforce Development Agreement program portals, Q1 2026.

 The federal government funds 4 direct wage subsidy programs targeting youth, recent graduates, and green economy workers — covering 75–100% of wages for qualifying hires.
-Budget 2025 confirmed continued funding for Canada Summer Jobs (CSJ) and the Youth Employment and Skills Strategy (YESSP), which houses Digital Skills for Youth and Career Focus.
-The Green Jobs STIP received a three-year funding extension through 2027 under the Sustainable Jobs Act.
-Combined, federal programs represent approximately $450M in annual employer-accessible wage support.
-Source: Budget 2025, Department of Finance Canada.
+Budget 2025 confirmed continued funding for Canada Summer Jobs (CSJ) and the Youth Employment and Skills Strategy (YESS), which houses Digital Skills for Youth and Career Focus.
+The Green Jobs STIP received a multi-year funding extension under Budget 2025, with $159M committed over three years for approximately 10,500 placements through 2027–28.
+Source: Budget 2025, Department of Finance Canada, Chapter 3 (Investing in Workers).

-An estimated 60–75% of eligible Canadian employers never claim available wage subsidies, according to the Canadian Federation of Independent Business (CFIB) 2024 Small Business Funding Access Report.
+An estimated 60–75% of eligible Canadian employers never claim available wage subsidies, according to the Canadian Federation of Independent Business 2024 Small Business Funding Access Report.
 The primary barriers are application complexity, unawareness of program existence, and timing requirements — most programs must be applied for before a hire is made, which conflicts with the typical "hire first, find funding later" approach most employers take.
-Source: CFIB Small Business Funding Access Report, November 2024.
+Source: Canadian Federation of Independent Business, Small Business Funding Access Report, November 2024.

 Answer three questions to identify the programs most likely to apply to your next hire.
 Each path leads to specific programs with application links below.